Directions to Club Rides

 Make a right at the top of the hill at the light onto Route 36 East, then follow the directions above.

 MTB Rides at Hartshorne Woods Park: Intermediate to Hard (Not for beginners!).
 This is the best Monmouth County has to offer.
 Start with some smooth, but steep, climbing then face many other challenges from logs to technical hills.
 You can test your true mountain bike mettle in this park.
+We meet at one of 3 parking lots: Claypit Creek, Rocky Point or Buttermilk Vally.

 Henry Hudson Trail - From northbound Rt 35 or Rt 36, follow signs to the Garden State Parkway North.
 About 100 yards before the GSP toll booth, turn right onto Clark St. Follow to Lloyd Rd (at traffic lightwith Broadway).
 Trail entrance is off the near right corner by the gas station and convenience store.
 You can park at the ball fields on the far right corner.